mdoering/backbone/life/Fungi/Basidiomycota/Agaricomycetes/Agaricales/Strophariaceae/Pholiota/Pholiota proximans/README.md

 Index Fungorum

 #### Published in
-null
+The North American species of Pholiota 70 (1968)

 #### Original name
-Pholiota proximans var. proximans
+Pholiota proximans A.H.
+Sm. & Hesler

 ### Remarks
 null